 Non-small cell lung cancer (NSCLC) develops when certain cells mutate in a person’s lungs.
 By testing for specific genetic mutations, doctors can individualize a person’s treatment.
-Because some people may be more resistant to certain treatments than others, genetic testing can greatly improve the outlook for people with NSCLC.
+As some people may be more resistant to certain treatments than others, genetic testing can greatly improve their outlook.

-Lung cancers begin in the lungs, but they can spread to other parts of the body.
+Lung cancers begin in the lungs and can spread to other parts of the body.
 Doctors classify lung cancer types according to the size and shape of the cancer cells seen under a microscope.
-Around 13% of lung cancers are small-cell lung cancers (SCLC) and 84% are non-small cell lung cancers (NSCLC).
+Around 13% of lung cancers are small-cell lung cancers (SCLC), and 84% are NSCLC.

 NSCLC is an umbrella term that includes several subsets, like adenocarcinoma, squamous cell, and large cell carcinoma.